Heartland Christian Academy, Missouri: Founding

-Heartland Christian Academy was founded in 1995 by Charles Sharpe, a millionaire businessman who worked with Ozark National Life Insurance Co.
-Sharpe said he had a calling from God to found Heartland Christian as a nondenominational Christian school for children with a troubled past who had been through broken homes, foster care, and the juvenile court system.
+Heartland Christian Academy was founded in 1995 by Charles Sharpe, a millionaire businessman who was the founder of Ozark National Life Insurance Co.
+Pastor Sharpe said he had a calling from God to found Heartland Christian as a nondenominational Christian school for children with a troubled past who had been through broken homes, foster care, and the juvenile court system.
 The school is part of a 20,000 acre religious complex built by Sharpe.
 As of 2001, the complex was reported to include a hotel, a community of brick duplexes, two restaurants, a gas station, a private airfield, 3,200 milk cows and a large cattle operation.
 The school treats troubled youth and adults by using work therapy and Christian instruction.

 The school serves teens, adults, and entire families who come to work and shed bad habits.
 Work is part of the deal, (in 2013 the complex, including the school employed 500 people) as is a total abstinence from all drugs, including tobacco.